-- Turn it on until everything is creamy.
+- Turn it on and blend until everything is creamy.

 Tahini is similar to peanut butter and almond butter, only made from sesame seeds.
 Look for it near those shelves, or in the ‘organic’ or Middle Eastern’ sections.
 Not there?
 Check near the olives or mustard.
 You can order online.

 P.S.
 Hungry for more healthy living tips and recipes?
 Sign up for my newsletter here.
 As a registered dietitian, deliciously healthy eating is my focus.